swiss-seismological-service/scrtdd/README.md

 scrtdd --help

 SingleEvent:
   -O [ --origin-id ] arg                Relocate the origin (or multiple
                                         comma-separated origins) and send a
                                         message.
 Each origin will be processed
                                         accordingly with the matching profile
                                         region unless --profile option is used --ep arg                              Event parameters XML file for offline processing of contained origins (imply
                                         test option).
 Each contained origin
                                         will be processed accordingly with the
                                         matching profile region unless
                                         --profile option is used --test                                Test mode, no messages are sent --profile arg                         Force a specific profile to be used when relocating an origin.
 This
-                                        override the selection of profile based
+                                        overrides the selection of profiles
-                                        on region information and the initial
+                                        based on region information and the
-                                        origin location
+                                        initial origin location

 ```